Tips For a Tight Pelvic Floor

 Female pelvic floor from above (looking down into the pelvic bowl):

-It's difficult to regain control of the pelvic floor muscles once they are in spasm; chronic tension takes a lot of focus and practice to be able to relax and release.
-However, it's absolutely possible.
+I won't sugarcoat it: it's difficult to regain control of the pelvic floor muscles once they are in spasm.
+Chronic tension takes focus and practice to relax and release.
+However, it's 100% possible!

 The following are my tips for a tight pelvic floor.